dartrax/flarum-wp-avatar-privacy/README.md

 # flarum-wp-avatar-privacy

-Flarum Wordpress Avatar Privacy: Use the cached avatars from Avatar Privacy for Flarum
+Integrates cached avatars from the popular Avatar Privacy plugin for Wordpress into Flarum

 # Overview